WaleedHayat17/SOC-Honeypot-Sentinel/README.md

 <img width="1440" alt="Screenshot 2025-04-30 at 3 24 10 AM" src="https://github.com/user-attachments/assets/a17490bb-e361-48fc-8592-5f9a60e7a3b2" />
-Note: The map is focused solely on failed RDP login attempts — it won’t display other types of attacks your VM might be hit with.
+Note: The map is focused solely on failed RDP login attempts, it won’t display other types of attacks your VM might be hit with.
 However, after letting it run for 24 hours, you’ll start to see a noticeable difference on the attack map, with more red zones lighting up as failed attempts from around the world get logged and visualized.
 <img width="1440" alt="Screenshot 2025-05-01 at 10 07 31 PM" src="https://github.com/user-attachments/assets/52771e49-b14d-4862-b18b-f19ac1043022" />

 Step 12: Shutting Down Resources